 The staff attorney will be responsible for maintaining an active docket of their own cases, typically with assistance from outside cooperating attorneys and a senior staff attorney, as well as helping to supervise interns and fellows in the department as applicable and needed.

-The staff attorney will also engage in advocacy, coordinate with the various policy-focused attorneys and other staff in the office, provide legal analysis to advance other ACLU policy work, and conduct community outreach as needed.
-Along with other staff members, the staff attorney will represent the ACLU publicly, speaking to the media and others, as assigned.
+The staff attorney will also engage in advocacy, coordinate with the various policy-focused attorneys and other staff in the office, provide legal analysis to advance other ACLU-WA policy work, and conduct community outreach as needed.
+Along with other staff members, the staff attorney will represent the ACLU-WA publicly, speaking to the media and others, as assigned.

 Travel, as well as some work on nights and weekends, may be necessary.
-Along with all employees, the staff attorney is expected to help maintain a positive, respectful, welcoming, and professional work environment for employees and volunteers.
+Along with all employees, the staff attorney is expected to help maintain a positive, respectful, and welcoming work environment for employees and volunteers.

 Senior Staff Attorney Responsibilities

 In addition to the above primary responsibilities, the senior staff attorney may also be asked to assist in the supervision and management of cases brought by other attorneys inside and outside the office, the drafting and review of internal and external department reports, and other non-litigation tasks essential for the smooth running of the Legal Department as needed.

 We know that no attorney can specialize in everything.
 At the ACLU-WA, we work with staff to develop skills and support each other’s work.
 If the position sounds like a good fit, please do not let fear of not having every qualification deter you from applying.

 2 years or more of litigation experience.
 Previous experience such as Plaintiffs’ side work, constitutional law litigation, trial experience, and experience litigating in Washington is a plus.
 Please describe your litigation experience in your cover letter.